cysouw/qlcData/cran-comments.md

 - rhub::rhub_check() for Linux, Windows and old macOS

 ## R CMD check results
-There were 0 errors, 0 warnings, 0 notes
+There were 0 errors, 0 warnings, 1 note

 winbuilder finds a NOTE:
 possibly misspelled words in DESCRIPTION: